m-labs/artiq/doc/manual/management_system.rst

 .. note::
     The next experiment (B) may start :meth:`~artiq.language.environment.Experiment.run` ing before all events placed into (core device) RTIO buffers by the previous experiment (A) have triggered.
 These events can then trigger when experiment B is :meth:`~artiq.language.environment.Experiment.run` ing.
 Using :meth:`~artiq.coredevice.core.Core.reset` clears the RTIO buffers, discarding untriggered events, including those left over from A.

     Interactions between events of different experiments, can be avoided by preventing the :meth:`~artiq.language.environment.Experiment.run` method of experiment A from returning before all events have triggered.
 This can be achieved using :meth:`~artiq.coredevice.core.Core.wait_until_mu`.
-In most cases, :func:`~artiq.language.core.now_mu.now_mu` will return an appropriate timestamp.
+In most cases, :func:`~artiq.language.core.now_mu` will return an appropriate timestamp.

 Priorities and timed runs
 -------------------------